 Achalasia is a rare digestive disorder that occurs when the muscle at the bottom of the esophagus that normally functions as a valve fails to relax, preventing food from entering the stomach.
 Patients with achalasia feel like they can’t swallow.

 Frequently Asked Questions About POEM

 During the procedure, the surgeon inserts an endoscope into the patient's mouth.
 The endoscope uses a small camera, which allows the surgeon to see the lining of the esophagus.

 Using a specially designed endoscopic tool, the surgeon makes a small slit in the inner lining of the esophagus to tunnel down to the sphincter muscle, which is a ring of muscle that allows access to the stomach.
 The surgeon then divides the muscle fibers that block the passage of food.
 Once the surgeon confirms that the blockage caused by the malfunctioning sphincter muscle has been relieved, the endoscope is removed and the slit is repaired.

-Patients are placed under general anesthesia during the procedure, which is typically completed in two-three hours.
+Patients are placed under general anesthesia during the procedure, which is typically completed in two or three hours.
 Every case is different, so there is some variability in the time it takes to perform the procedure.

 If tests confirm that a POEM procedure is appropriate, patients will need to follow specific preparation instructions that include: